The applicants are required to meet the program's eligibility requirements and show the intention of settling in the province.

 Step 4: Submit your PR Visa application - With your provincial nomination, you have to submit your Canada PR Visa application to IRCC.
 If your PNP is in-line with the express entry program, you can apply online, if not you have to apply through a paper-based process.

-If your PNP is not in-line with the express entry program, you have to apply through a paper-based process.
+If your PNP is not online with the express entry program, you have to apply through a paper-based process.

 Once you get a provincial nomination, you can submit your paper application for Canadian permanent residence to IRCC with a PCC and a medical examination certificate.